 Building a resume website with eleventy

-okay, so it’s that time i’ve been dreading: i need to brush off my resume and start applying to jobs. i was waiting to see how the election turned out before deciding on my next career moves, but
+okay, so it’s that time i’ve been dreading: i need to brush off my resume and start applying to jobs. i was waiting to see how the election turned out before deciding on my next career moves, but… well… you saw what happened 💀. so here we are, time to dust off the resume and fill in the last few years like a proper grown-up.

 i went digging into the archives and pulled out my trusty “resume-final-2.pdf” from my last job hunt (back in 2019!). turns out, i didn’t save the original editable file, so i couldn’t just tweak it. love that for me.